Historic Sites of Manitoba: Dominion Malting Malthouse and Grain Elevator (3001 Dugald Road, Winnipeg)

 Between late 1927 and early 1928, this Winnipeg malting plant was constructed at an estimated cost of $500,000 by the Seagel’s Construction Company of Minneapolis, Minnesota for the newly-established Canadian company, Dominion Malting Company Limited.
 Founding officers of the company included G. R. Martin of Minneapolis (President), William H. McWilliams (Vice-President), George F. Briggs (Secretary), Charles J. Martin (Treasurer), Elbert K. Kneeland (Director), Robert T. Evans (Director), and J. R. Martin of Minneapolis (Director).

-Expanded several times, the facility has since been sold to the Malteurop Group, a malt producer that operates plants around world.
+Expanded with additional concrete silos in the 1940s, the facility has since been sold to the Malteurop Group, a malt producer that operates plants around world.

 “Dominion Malting Company erecting Transcona plant at cost of half million,” Manitoba Free Press, 24 September 1927, page 12.